DoIT DNS Name Selection Policy

 If there is still a question:

-- Hostmaster should reply to the customer and say that their request is being escalated to a Director for review.
+- Hostmaster should reply to the customer and say that their request is being escalated to University Marketing for review.